syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-Image-in-UWP.md

 # Convert Word document to Image in UWP

 Syncfusion DocIO is a [.NET Core Word library](https://www.syncfusion.com/document-processing/word-framework/net-core/word-library) used to create, read, edit, and **convert Word documents** programmatically without **Microsoft Word** or interop dependencies.
-Using this library, you can **convert a Word document to Image in UWP**.
+Using this library, you can **convert a Word document to image in UWP**.

-## Steps to convert Word document to Image in UWP:
+## Steps to convert Word document to Image in UWP

 Step 1: Create a new C# Blank App (Universal Windows) project.